After 61 Years, America’s Busiest Highway Is Almost Complete

 It all sounds confusing, and it is—I didn’t fully understand what was happening until I reported this story, and I grew up 10 minutes from this stretch of interstate.

-But while the current situation may be perplexing, the root cause of the problem is easy to explain: There was supposed to be a chunk of highway in this part of New Jersey, that no one ever built.
+But while the current situation may be perplexing, the root cause of the problem is easy to explain: There was supposed to be a chunk of highway in this part of New Jersey, and no one ever built it.

-The causes go back to the late 1930s, when federal planners first proposed the idea of a national superhighway system.
+Its origins go back to the late 1930s, when federal planners first proposed the idea of a national superhighway system.
 The authors of Toll Roads and Free Roads, a 1939 federal report that proposed interregional highways, envisioned a major north-south artery through central New Jersey.
 In 1955, Eisenhower adopted many of their plans when he first proposed the interstate system to Congress.
 He, too, slotted a highway into the same part of the state.

 During the late ’50s, the new highway also got a name.
 State transportation officials agreed to christen the major interstates using the same scheme they used for the U.S. routes decades earlier: East-west highways would receive even numbers, while north-south highways would be odd.
 But U.S. routes started counting from the northeast, so to avoid confusion, the officials numbered interstates starting in the southwest.
 Thus, Interstate 95 runs north-south on the Atlantic Seaboard, roughly mirroring the old U.S. Route 1.
 (This is also why I-5 mirrors U.S. 101 along the Pacific.)